jensjpedersen/webdev-notes/JavaScript/dom_manipulation.md

 # DOM
 * is created when the browser loads a web page
+* nodes are elements in the dom - created by the browser when it parses the html

 # Usful DOM properties
 * element.textContent - returns the text content of an element